 #青い鯉のぼりプロジェクト 青い鯉のぼりを寄付できる方、連絡ください。 震災で犠牲になった子供たちが 天国から青い鯉のぼりがみえるように。 We will do a blue carp streamer project.
 We celebrate May 5th as Boys' Day in Japan, and display a decoration called 'koinobori' (carp streamer) for the day either outdoors on a flag pole or indoors in the drawing room.
 The indoor koinobori is a miniature of the outdoor type.
 The carps are a symbols of a family.. blue carp streamers project #japan #greateastjapanearthquake #project #koinobori

-You’ll notice that the carp streamers of Higashi Matsushima (Map) are all blue in color, a tribute to the 5-year-old Ritsu, the younger brother of Kento Ito, the the founder of the Aoi Koi Nobori Project (The Blue Carp Streamer Project).
-These carp streamers are also a memorial for all the young children who died during the 2011 Tohoku Earthquake, with people across Japan donating blue carp streamers to the cause.
+You’ll notice that the carp streamers of Higashi Matsushima (Map) are all blue in color– they’re a tribute to Kento Ito’s five-year-old brother who died in the 2011 Tohoku Earthquake.
+Ito founded the Blue Carp Streamer Project as a memorial for not only his brother, but all the children who died during the disaster.
+The distinct blue streamers are donated from people all across Japan.

 Takatsuki, Osaka Prefecture

 For live musical entertainment and snacks on a stick, head to Osaka’s Koi Nobori Festa 1000 (Map).
-As you walk or bike the 1-kilometer path from JR Takatsuki station to Akuta River Sakura Park, 1,000 carp streamers strung across the Akuta River will cheerfully greet you.
+Around 1000 carp streamers swimming across the Akuta River will cheerfully greet you as you walk or bike the one kilometer path from JR Takatsuki station to Akuta River Sakura Park.

 If you head out to any of these locations, don’t forget to tag us on social media with #GaijinPotTravel.